cocoon2wong/Project-Jocker/README.md

   The program will parse these args from the terminal at each time.

 <!-- DO NOT CHANGE THIS LINE -->
-### Basic args
+### Basic Args

 - `--K_train`: type=`int`, argtype=`static`.
   The number of multiple generations when training.
 This arg only works for multiple-generation models.
   The default value is `10`.
 - `--K`: type=`int`, argtype=`dynamic`.
-  Number of multiple generations when testing.
+  The number of multiple generations when testing.
 This arg only works for multiple-generation models.
   The default value is `20`.
 - `--anntype`: type=`str`, argtype=`static`.
   Model's predicted annotation type.
 Can be `'coordinate'` or `'boundingbox'`.